-Patents had a relevant role promoting innovation (please, review the practice class on the patent's system of leading countries in historical perspective).
+Patents had a relevant role promoting innovation (please review the practice class on the patent systems of leading countries from a historical perspective).

-In the following article from The Economist you will find a different perspective on the urge to fix, or remove, any patent regimen.
-According to the author, patents are an impediment for the economic development.
+In the following article from The Economist you will find a different perspective on the need to fix, or remove, patent systems.
+According to the author, patents are an impediment to economic development.